Improve your odds on the Vaal River.

 - Low rod on runs: Protects knots and tippet.

-- Drag set “firm-smooth”: Enough to turn, not pop.
+- Drag set “firm-smooth”: Enough to turn the fish, not pop the tippet.

 Why Tungsten Beads Matter